Elue-dev/BookVerse-Golang-TS/README.md

 ### Message Queue

 - **Rabbit MQ**: This was used for communication between the two servers, using the AMQP Protocol.
 An example is, when a user is signed, the Go server sends the user information in the queue which is being picked up by the Node.js server which then sends the email and also sends a message to the queue when it is done sending the email so the Go seever then picks it up to know if it was successful or not.

+### Deployment
+The servers were containerized with Docker and deployed on [Railway](https://railway.app).
+Frontend was deployed on vercel.